UPPMAX/NAISS_Slurm/docs/cluster.md

 - machine learning
 - graphical rendering

-and other parallelisable jobs.
+and other parallelizable jobs.

 #### Difference between CPUs and GPUs

-CPUs (Central Processing Units) are latency-optimised general-purpose processors designed to handle a wide range of distinct tasks sequentially.
+CPUs (Central Processing Units) are latency-optimized general-purpose processors designed to handle a wide range of distinct tasks sequentially.

-GPUs (Graphics Processing Units) are throughput-optimised specialised processors designed for high-end parallel computing.
+GPUs (Graphics Processing Units) are throughput-optimized specialized processors designed for high-end parallel computing.

 Whether you should use a CPU, a GPU, or both depends on the specifics of the